Every professional displayed on Counselling Directory has been independently

 - BA (Hons) Experimental Psychology-University of Oxford

-- 8 Years of bereavement experience at East Anglia’s Children’s Hospices and Sue Ryder adult hospice in Leckhampton.
+- 8 Years of bereavement experience at East Anglia’s Children’s Hospices and Sue Ryder Leckhampton Court.

 I worked together with senior staff at Addenbrookes hospital in Cambridge to develop a neonatal care pathway for babies and their families.
 I held the role of lead counselling and wellbeing practitioner for this project.

-During the past 15 years, I have worked frequently with individuals and families facing bereavement and loss, terminal diagnosis, neonatal intensive care, physical and learning disabilities, brain injury, anxiety and depression and relationship difficulties.
+During the past 15 years, I have worked frequently with individuals and families facing bereavement and loss, terminal diagnosis, neonatal intensive care, physical and learning disabilities, brain injury, anxiety and depression, stress, trauma and relationship difficulties.

 Registered / Accredited